iCarambaaa/yt2telegramRAG/README.md

 - Verify bot token and chat ID
 - Check if bot is added to the chat/group
 - Ensure bot has send message permissions

+**"ffmpeg not found" warning**
+- This warning can be safely ignored for subtitle-only processing
+- Install ffmpeg if you plan to download video files
+- On Windows: `winget install ffmpeg` or download from ffmpeg.org

 ### Debug Mode
 ```bash